 Not a voucher.
 Not a donation.
 The same continuous wellcare.
-The same licensed Indian pediatricians.
+The same licensed pediatricians.
 The same monthly cadence.
 Delivered to a child who would not otherwise receive it.

 Stunting before age two is almost never recovered.
 The cognitive gap it opens persists into adulthood and measurably reduces lifetime earnings.